hammcin/UCSDGraphs/README.md

 Here's a [link to a visualization](./Map_App_Visualization.mp4) which shows the order in which the nodes were explored during breadth-first search.

+## Shortest Path

+**Testing the Implementation**

+Here's a [link to a visualization](./Dijkstra_Visualization.mp4) which shows the order in which the nodes were explored during Dijkstra's algorithm.

+Here's a [link to a visualization](./A_Star_Visualization.mp4) which shows the order in which the nodes were explored during A* search.

 [image1]: Map_App.png
 [image2]: Map_App_Load_Map.png
 [image3]: Map_App_Route.png